Estate planning is the consideration of how your wealth and assets are to be distributed on your death – by your will.

-For more information in relation to business succession and your personal estate planning requirements, please contact us to arrange a confidential appointment so we can tailor our advice to suit your specific circumstances and needs.
+For more information in relation to business succession and your personal estate planning requirements or if we can assist with Probate or an estate where there is no Will at all, please contact us to arrange a confidential appointment so we can tailor our advice to suit your specific circumstances and needs.

 Our recent estate planning blog posts

 In a previous article, we explained the difference between Deeds and Agreements however, there is a special type of Deed […]Read More ›